AUTHORED BY: GENESTER WILSON-KING, MD FACOG & SARAH RUSSO

 The endocannabinoid system is a crucial component that influences almost every aspect of how our body works.
 It is the widest spread receptor system we have that plays a vital role in alleviating misalignment and treating chronic conditions.
 The reason many people may haven’t heard about the endocannabinoid system before is because of its relation to cannabis.
 While components in cannabis directly influence the endocannabinoid system, there are many other ways to ensure it can function optimally.

 Do you want to know what food and activities can enhance your own endocannabinoid function?
-See our next article, Endocannabinoid-Enhancing Activities.
+See our next article, Endocannabinoid-Enhancing Foods and Activities.

 Genester Wilson-King, MD FACOG is a Board-Certified Obstetrician and gynecologist with over 25 years of clinical experience providing compassionate and research-driven care to patients.
 After years of working as a full-service OB/GYN, she founded Victory Rejuvenation Center (VRC), a private holistic and preventive medicine practice that provides life-transforming management modalities and customized medicines to patients.
 She is the Medical Advisor to Treadwell Farms.